-The field of printed circuit board finishing and bonding methods has been growing and diversifying for decades.
-The design of PCBs depends heavily on the use and environment of the electronic package, and those design decisions include what Surface Mount Technology (SMT) is employed.
+The field of printed circuit board (PCB) finishing and bonding methods has been growing and diversifying for decades.
+PCB design depends heavily on the use and environment of the electronic package, and those design decisions include what Surface Mount Technology (SMT) is employed.
 SMT involves the finish, the bonding and soldering method, flux cleaning, reflow and curing, wire bonding, and any other operations that are used to apply components to the surface of circuit boards.

-For high-reliability applications, such as electronics used in military and defense aircraft, Electroless Nickel Immersion Gold or ENIG is the most common finish utilized.
-The strength of this finish makes it ideal for preserving the life and performance of hi-rel electronics in systems like Long Range Surface, Air Missile systems, and systems used to track projectiles, communicate and navigate.
+For high-reliability applications, such as electronics used in military and defense aerospace, Electroless Nickel Immersion Gold or ENIG is the most common finish utilized.
+The strength of this finish makes it ideal for preserving the life and performance of hi-rel electronics in systems like long range Surface-to-air missile systems and systems used to track projectiles, communicate, and navigate.

-Pretty much all PCBs are designed with copper finishes on their raw, unpopulated surface.
-Copper is a highly reactive metal, and if left exposed, the copper surface will oxidize and deteriorate, ruining the circuit board.
-The finish exists to create a protective barrier over the copper circuitry and to provide a solderable surface when assembling the components onto the board.
+Most PCBs are designed with copper finishes on a raw, unpopulated surface.
+Copper is a highly reactive metal, and if left exposed, the copper surface will oxidize and quickly deteriorate, ruining the circuit board.
+The surface finish exists to create a protective barrier over the copper circuitry and to provide a solderable surface when assembling the components onto the board.

-Choosing the appropriate surface finish, and ensuring that the finish itself is fully prepared to be bonded or soldered, gives you a critical interface between the component and the PCB.
+Choosing the appropriate surface finish and ensuring that the finish itself is clean and fully prepared to be bonded or soldered gives you a critical interface between the component and the PCB.
 Finishes are chosen with the end product in mind, and some of the considerations in choosing the best finish include:

 - Versatility